★★★★✰ 3.5 stars (rounded up to 4 just for kicks)

 “Lovers are pathetically charming, and exceedingly full of themselves, itself more precisely, for one of the plentiful troubles with loving couples is that the minute two autonomous selves develop themselves into a duo, instead of “two” (as in one plus one), they somehow become “zero” (as in one minus one).
 Likewise, before anyone could follow up, Ömar and Gail had germinated into a totality.”

 Established fans of Elif Shafak should be wary of The Saint of Incipient Insanities.
 This novel is quite un-Shafak-like.
-Maybe because she wrote this directly in English, or maybe because she wanted to try something different, but the tone and structure of this novel are very ‘unique’ and differ from other works by Shafak.
+Maybe because this one is one of earlier works (possibly her english debut?), but the tone and structure of this novel are very ‘unique’ and differ from other works by Shafak.

 I think Shafak must have had a lot of fun writing this book.
 She experiments with her style, the way language itself sounds and works, testing the limits of what a ‘novel’ should be like.
 Her wide ranging vocabulary makes each page rather a lot to take in.
 At times she could be beautifully articulate and in others she could digress in wordy tangents.
 Most of the time however I was entertained by her playful and discursive prose, amused by the long-winded passages on the importance of a character’s surname and or the name of an english textbook.

 The novel doesn’t present us with a ‘cohesive’ storyline, each chapter has a quirky name and what follows is usually connected to it.
 For example, in the first chapter ‘Started Drinking Again’, ex-housemates Ömar and Abed are hanging out in a bar called The Laughing Magpie and talk about the way in which their names and surnames have been mispronounced and changed by Americans; their different relationship towards their shared faith (Abed does not drink, Ömar has just started again); and about Gail, Ömar’s wife.